Harry Ransom Center: History

 Harry Ransom founded the Humanities Research Center in 1957 with the ambition of expanding the rare books and manuscript holdings of the University of Texas.
 He acquired the Edward Alexander Parsons Collection, the T. Edward Hanley Collection, and the Norman Bel Geddes Collection.

-Ransom was only the official director of the center from 1958 to 1961, but he directed and presided over a period of great expansion in the collections until his resignation in 1971 as chancellor of the University of Texas System.
+Ransom was the official director of the center for only three years, from 1958 to 1961, but he directed and presided over a period of great expansion in the collections until he resigned as chancellor of the University of Texas System in 1971.
 The center moved into its current building in 1972.

 F. Warren Roberts was the official director from 1961 to 1976.
 He acquired the Helmut Gernsheim collection of photographs and the archives of authors D. H. Lawrence, John Steinbeck, and Evelyn Waugh, and in 1968 the Carlton Lake Collection.

 After Roberts's tenure, John Payne and then Carlton Lake served as interim directors from 1976 to 1980.
 In 1978, the center acquired its complete copy of the Gutenberg Bible.

 In 1980, the center hired Decherd Turner as director.
 Turner acquired the Giorgio Uzielli Collection of Aldine editions, the Anne Sexton archive, the Robert Lee Wolff Collection of 19th-century fiction, the Pforzheimer Collection, the David O. Selznick archive, the Gloria Swanson archive, and the Ernest Lehman Collection.
 Upon Decherd Turner's retirement in 1988, Thomas F. Staley became director of the center.

 Staley acquired the Woodward and Bernstein Watergate Papers, a copy of the Plantin Polyglot Bible, and more than 100 literary archives.

 In September 2013, Stephen Enniss, former head librarian of the Folger Shakespeare Library, was appointed director of the Ransom Center.
 Under Enniss, the Ransom Center continued to collect archives, including those of Kazuo Ishiguro, Arthur Miller, and Ian McEwan.

 In 1983, the institution's name was changed from the Humanities Research Center to the Harry Ransom Center.